akoontz11/2023-unixbasics/Hoban2023_UnixBasics.md

 ## Natigation: Here we go!
 Let's orient ourselves.
 Click the Terminal tab in the Console/Terminal/Render/Background Jobs pane, in the lower left for the default configuration.
 Feel free to expand the window.

 The command prompt begins with your username @ ip-adress and a colon (:), then a tilde (~) for your home ***directory*** and a `$` indicating the beginning of a shell prompt.
-Print your working directory with `pwd`, our first command.
+Print your working directory by entering `pwd`, our first command.
 This command returns where you are in the structure of the server.

 ```{bash}
 user1@ip-<###>-<##>-<##>-<###>:~$ pwd